-As for my brother, given a choice, he did not chose the easy job of superintendent of Dalat Military Academy, but chose the hard job of special assistant in charge of anti-corruption, because he realized that corruption was what demoralized the Army and thought he could strengthen the combat capability of the Army by eradicating corruption.
+As for my brother, given a choice, he did not chose the easy job of superintendent of Dalat Military Academy, but wanted the hard position of special assistant in charge of anti-corruption, because he realized that corruption was what demoralized the Army and thought he could strengthen the combat capability of the Army by eradicating corruption.

-The Biographic Data on MG Hieu of the American Embassy writes, “When Hieu left I Corps to take up his new position, he appeared eager to confront what he called “the most pressing problem facing the Republic of Vietnam”.
+The Biographic Data on MG Hieu of the American Embassy writes, “When Hieu left I Corps to take up his new position, he appeared eager to confront what he called “the most pressing problem facing the Republic of Vietnam.”
 My brother “had personally observed the decline of the Chine Nationalist Government in the forties, a decline he attributed in large part to the inability of the GRC to deal adequately with corruption.”
-My brother “said that he has reached the point where he is convinced that either “we correct our faults or the Communists will correct them for us.”
-He was also “convinced that if no means is found to attack the problem effectively, it could well become a decisive factor in swinging the population toward the Communists in a future political struggle.”
+My brother “said that he had reached the point where he is convinced that “either we correct our faults or the Communists will correct them for us.”
+He was also “convinced that if no means are found to attack the problem effectively, it could well become a decisive factor in swinging the population toward the Communists in a future political struggle.”

-Despite of lack of adequate working conditions and collaboration from various governmental offices, my brother was able to put a final touch of the Military Retirement Fund investigation – a 50 page report – and presented it directly to " people of the nation, generals, and fellow soldiers " on TV on July 15, 1972.
+Despite lack of adequate working conditions and collaboration from various governmental offices, my brother was able to put a final touch of the Military Retirement Fund investigation – a 50-page report – and presented it directly to " people of the nation, generals, and fellow soldiers " on TV on July 15, 1972.

 Ambassador Whitehouse comments:

-In parallel of the Military Retirement Fund, my brother also investigated corruption of general officers.
-However Vice President Huong decided to put a moratorium on this domain.
+In parallel with the Military Retirement Fund, my brother also investigated the corruption of general officers.
+However, Vice President Huong decided to put a moratorium on this domain.
 In a meeting with Ambassador Bunker on July 18, 1972, Vice President Huong said:

 The investigation of the Power Company, Air Vietnam, the Presidential Special Advisor, Lieutenant General Dang Van Quang, could not be carried on because of President Thieu’s intervention (his daughter was about to get married with the son of Air Vietnam Director and the President protected General Quang, his closest associate).